-If you are looking for an ultra-lightweight pack for weekend and overnight hiking and mountaineering tours, this Osprey Exos 48 review is for you.
-Read here about an award winning pack with a rather simplistic design and an excellent suspension system.
+If you are looking for an ultra-lightweight pack for the weekend and overnight hiking and mountaineering tours, this Osprey Exos 48 review is for you.
+Read here about an award-winning pack with a rather simplistic design and an excellent suspension system.

 - Excellent ventilation due to suspended trampoline-type mesh back system.